XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 api.connect()
 ```

 If you [install `rippled`](install-rippled.html) yourself, it connects to the production network by default.
-(You can also [configure it to connect to the Test Net](connect-your-rippled-to-the-xrp-test-net.html) instead.)
+(You can also [configure it to connect to the test net](connect-your-rippled-to-the-xrp-test-net.html) instead.)
 After the server has synced (typically within about 15 minutes of starting it up), you can connect RippleAPI to it locally, which has [various benefits](rippled-server-modes.html#reasons-to-run-a-stock-server).
 The following example shows how to connect RippleAPI to a server running the default configuration:

 ```js
 ripple = require('ripple-lib')